All of the bathroom scenes were shot in chronological order to make the actors feel what the characters were going through.

 127 of 129 found this interesting Interesting? |

 Leigh Whannell came up with idea of giving John Kramer a brain tumor while spending time in a neurology ward for anxiety and headaches.
 He said that undergoing all kinds of tests and expecting bad news made him reflect on his own mortality.
 He used this experience in creating a character who still had only a few years to live.

 "The Reverse Bear Trap" was also used in the original "Saw" short film, attached to a character named David.
-The scenario played out the same as the later version, with David escaping from the contraption a few seconds before it went off.
+The scenario played out the same way as it does in this film, with David escaping the contraption a few seconds before it went off.